You know about 1JZ, you know about the 2JZ, but do you know about the Toyota turbocharged inline-6 engine which came before both of them?

-The 7M-GTE featured electronic fuel injection was just making its way into cars in the USA.
-We obviously expect this feature on any car today, but back in the day, this was a very new technology.
+The 7M-GTE featured electronic fuel injection, which was just making its way into cars in the USA.
+We expect this feature on any car today, but back in the day, this was a relatively new technology and really helped put the 7M-GTE above the pack.

 - Production Run: 1986 – 1992